SyedAfrozPasha/jsonify-js/README.md

 ## Usage

-You can use the `JSONStringify` and `JSONParse` methods using Promise or Async/Await syntax.
+You can use the `JSONStringify` and `JSONParse` methods using Promises or Async/Await syntax.

 ### Using Promise Syntax

-- `JSONStringify` - Converts the js object into stringified JSON.
+- `JSONStringify` - Converts the js object/array into stringified JSON.

   ```javascript
   const { JSONStringify } = require('jsonify-js')